mrhaav/openwrt-packages/README.md

 Control utility for mobile broadband modems.
 Based on https://git.openwrt.org/project/uqmi.git 2021-11-22.

-PKG_RELEASE:=0.2\
+PKG_RELEASE:=0.1\
-PKG_VERSION:=2021-12-15
+PKG_VERSION:=2021-12-22
 - qmi.sh: Support for dual-stack.
-PDP Type = IPv4/IPv6 will use IPv4 for default connection and IPv6 for secocondary connection.
+PDP Type = IPv4/IPv6 will use IPv4 for default connection and IPv6 for secondary connection.
 PLMN configuration not supported and PIN code must be de-activated.

 - wds: Added command: --create-profile
 - nas: Add decoding of lte_system_info_v2.cid and intrafrequency_lte_info_v2.global_cell_id to enodeb_id and cell_id and decoding of wcdma_system_info_v2.cid to rnc_id and cell_id.
 Change order to mcc-mnc-tac/lac-enodeb_id/rnc_id-cell_id.